makevoid/rjs/Readme.md

 I start writing ruby in this style for quite some time and I having enjoying quite a bit

+Check out `examples.rb` or continue reading below...

 This is the default ruby-style functions:

 ```ruby
 ### Functions